-Pictures, videos and illustrations are excellent.
-As a species, humans are more receptive visually than they are with words and letters; our eyes are drawn to images instinctively when they exist, for example a Twitter stream, a Facebook or a LinkedIn feed, and in general, images are just good to use when one wants to get their message out.
+Pictures, videos, and illustrations are excellent.
+As a species, humans are more receptive visually than they are with words and letters.
+Our eyes are drawn to images instinctively, for example, a Twitter stream, a Facebook, or a LinkedIn feed, and in general, images are good to use to convey a message.

 Framing is a guide

 In the 6 or 9 examples, framing is very simple — but extremely effective.
 Put a line below the number at one end or the other, and you will show very quickly and clearly what is written.
-The small line helps to guide the recipient with regards to how the figure should be read — so you avoid misunderstandings and ambiguities, as the example of the two men in the illustration show.
+The small line helps to guide the recipient with regards to how the figure should be read — so you avoid misunderstandings, as the example of the two men in the illustration shows.

 The same is important for you to remember when putting something out there that is strongly supported by illustrations or pictures.
 We can do a little experiment — included is a picture, and under the picture are 3 sentences.
 Try reading them (whether out loud or inside your head is not that important), and then look at the picture.

 Try it with all three sentences and note that your understanding of the image will be different.
 Also keep in mind that this will be a bit artificial, because normally you will only be presented with one frame/guide, and here you will have three going in separate directions.

 - Although websites are different for users, they are often the same building blocks underneath